10 Best Career Options and Scope after BSc Physics

 4) Scientist

-The scope after B.Sc. physics can lead you to become a scientist.
+One of the scopes after B.Sc. physics is a Scientist.
 A scientist discovers things and elements and proves and formulates theories.
 They work on theories, discoveries and inventions etc. The work of a scientist is very broad.
 A scientist is associated with science and plays a huge role in discoveries.

 Demand and Scope

-BSc physics scope as a scientist can lead you to work in several government sectors.
+There is a high demand for scientists in several government sectors.
 You can work in ISRO, INCOSPAR, or any other government agency, where you will earn a good amount and keep doing research as well.
 It is one of the best fields for those who do not want to make their career in the engineering field.

 Skills